-I cleaned bathrooms as a janitor, working my way through Harvard with the help of Pell Grants and scholarships.
-Dartmouth/Brown Medical School came next, again with the help of scholarships, student loans, and federal grants. finished my residency in Pediatrics at UCLA, and settled in Orange County, where I have been caring for the children of working families for the past twenty five years.
+Next came the Dartmouth-Brown joint Medical School program, financed again with the help of scholarships, student loans, and federal grants.
+I finished my residency in Pediatrics at UCLA, and settled in Orange County, where I have been caring for the children of working families for the past twenty five years.

-I’m also a two-time breast cancer survivor, and was blessed to become a mother in my forties.
+In addition to my career in medicine, I’m also a two-time breast cancer survivor, and was blessed to become a mother in my forties.
 Thankfully, I had reliable health insurance that I could afford, or neither would have been possible.

 I would not be where I am today without the love and support of my family, but also the open arms of a country which accepted me as a refugee, helped me get an education, and set me up with a shot at the American Dream.
 Now, I’m looking on in horror as the very pillars of that dream are eroding around us.
 That’s why I look on in horror as the very pillars of that dream erode around us.
 I’m running for Congress to fight for the ideal this country has always represented to me, and to make sure stories like mine remain possible.